 As New York truck accident attorneys, we at Lever & Ecker, PLLC work diligently to build a strong evidentiary foundation for each of our clients’ claims.

 Whereas a typical car accident claim might involve just two drivers and their insurance companies, truck accident claims may involve many more parties: multiple drivers, the company that owns and operates the truck, multiple insurance companies, and so on.

 With multiple parties involved, the path to resolution can grow cumbersome quickly.
 The various parties may deny liability and/or make crossclaims or counterclaims.
-So while it is always advisable to consult with an attorney after an accident, in these cases, working with an experienced New York truck accident lawyer is especially imperative.
+So while it is always advisable to consult with an attorney after an accident, in these cases, working with an experienced White Plains truck accident lawyer is especially imperative.

 New York Truck Accident Laws